 - Manage all possible risks

 - Infrastructure management

 - Decisive, demanding strategy

-“Automotive” website sector with around 50 pages, netlinking launched in October 2016:
+Here’s an overview of a website in the “Automotive” industry with around 50 pages — netlinking started in October 2016:

 Development of a keyword position:

-You now know the various netlinking methods available to you: Let’s have a look now at the right habits to have for building a quality link profile which applies to each technique described above:
+You now know the different netlinking techniques available.
+Now, let’s have a look at the best practices to build a quality link profile which applies to each technique described above:

-- ONLY turn to relevant, coherent websites for your business in order to strengthen your website’s semantic relevance.
-Irrelevant backlinks are at best useless and at worse detrimental for your SEO.
+- ONLY go with relevant, topic-related websites for your business to strengthen your website’s semantic relevance.
+Irrelevant backlinks are at best useless and at worse detrimental to your SEO.

-- Systematically analyse the Trust Flow and Citation Flow, thanks to Majestic and Spam Score with Moz before planning link acquisition.
-These tools give precious pointers, but the results are best looked at in hindsight.
-It’s the same for the buying back of expired domain names: it’s indispensable to check that damaging SEO errors or action weren’t made in the past.
+- Always analyze the Trust Flow and Citation Flow, using Majestic and Spam Score with Moz before doing link acquisition.
+These tools give valuable insights, but the results should be taken with a bit of perspective.
+The same goes for the acquisition of expired domain names: it is essential to check that mistakes or harmful SEO actions have not been made in the past.

-- Standard directories and link farms are to be avoided: these mass link acquisition techniques used to work before, but not now!
-Some good quality directories (Trust Flow with 20 minimum and Citation Flow with 30 minimum) can welcome your links, but don’t abuse them!
+- Standard directories and link farms should be avoided: these techniques of massive link acquisition used to work, but not anymore!
+A few good quality directories (Trust Flow of at least 20 and Citation Flow of at least 30) can host your links, but don’t over-use them!

-- Whatever happens, keep a good ratio between optimised and non-optimised anchors.
+- Keep a good ratio between optimized and non-optimized anchors

-- Prefer complex link exchange diagrams to reciprocal or triangular links as far as possible, for a better exploitation of SEO juice by everyone.
+- Prefer complex link exchange arrangements to mutual or three-way links whenever possible, to better leverage the SEO juice of each.

-As often (always?), preferring quality to quantity remains the best advice to apply!
-A poor backlink can be more damaging than useful for your referencing and reduce all your SEO optimisation effort to nothing!
+As often (always?), going for quality over quantity remains the best advice!
+A bad backlink can be more harmful than useful for your SEO and reduce to nothing all your SEO efforts!

-However, netlinking is vital and even indispensable for SEO: it would be a pity to miss out on it!
+Yet, netlinking is essential, and even a necessity in SEO — it would be a shame to miss out on it!